 Here are 5 major disclaimers about Cape Flattery you need to read:

 1) Going kayaking or exploring the sea caves here is dangerous, especially if you’re not experienced.
 Hiking down to the sea caves may result in slips, falls and possible death.

 2) Respect the land in Cape Flattery as it’s on an Indian reservation.

 3) Explore these places I’m going to telling you about at your own risk.
 What I learned that I had to do will take a lot of risk to see.

 4) If you’re not in good shape and don’t time these activities at Cape Flattery right (low tide, high tide stuff), don’t do them, just explore the main attraction and enjoy the public areas (they are gorgeous).

 5) Make sure that you look for signs of private property or no trespassing signs if you decide to try these things, because there’s areas that you can’t go into here and again, respect the land and other people’s privacy.
 I made sure there were no signs telling me this when I explored.

 So let’s get to these 5 secret places:

-First, here is a map of Cape Flattery and the secret spots:
+Here is a map of Cape Flattery and the secret spots you’ll find there: